-The VIX smile generated by \eqref{eq:instantaneous_forward_variance_sde} has been consistently reported to be nearly flat in \cite{bergomi_smile_2005, bayer_pricing_2016, horvath_volatility_2020}, which is also evident from Figure \ref{fig:single_case_bergomi} and \ref{fig:single_case_rough_bergomi}.
-This is due to the approximation of $\VIX^2$ by the log-normal proxy $\VIX_{P}^2$.
+The VIX smile generated by \eqref{eq:instantaneous_forward_variance_sde} has been consistently reported to be nearly flat in \cite{bergomi_smile_2005, bayer_pricing_2016, horvath_volatility_2020}, which is also evident from Figures \ref{fig:single_case_bergomi} and \ref{fig:single_case_rough_bergomi}.
+This is due to an approximation of $\VIX^2$ by the log-normal proxy $\VIX_{P}^2$.
 Consequently, the VIX itself is approximately log-normal, resulting in an almost flat implied volatility smile.
 In contrast, market VIX smiles exhibit a pronounced positive skew, motivating the introduction of more flexible specifications, in particular mixed-kernel forward variance models.
 In the next section, we apply the same methodology to derive a closed-form expansion for the implied volatility of VIX options within the extended framework.